mfurnival-star/scene-designer/SCENE_DESIGNER_MANIFESTO.md

   - Exports only what is needed.
   - Imports dependencies explicitly from other modules.
   - May depend on a central `state.js` for data and event subscriptions.
+  - **Must only import functions, classes, or variables that are actually exported by the source module.**
+  - **If an import is not exported by the source, update the source to export it, or correct the import.**
 - The canonical list of modules and their order is declared in `src/modules.index.md`.

 ---